adityapnv/recipe-management-service/README.md

 - `PUT /recipes/{id}`: Update an existing recipe.
 - `DELETE /recipes/{id}`: Remove a recipe.
 - `GET /recipes/filter`: Filter recipes based on criteria (query parameters).

+### More Info On Filter Recipes End Point

+Filter available recipes based on criteria such as vegetarian, servings, ingredients, instructions, and name.

+- **URL**: `/recipes/filter`
+- **Method**: GET
+- **Request Parameters**:
+   - `vegetarian` (boolean): Filter recipes by whether they are vegetarian or not.
+   - `servings` (integer): Filter recipes by the number of servings.
+   - `includeIngredients` (list of strings): Include recipes that contain any of the specified ingredients.
+   - `excludeIngredients` (list of strings): Exclude recipes that contain any of the specified ingredients.
+   - `searchText` (string): Filter recipes based on a text search within the instructions.
+   - `excludeInstructions` (string): Exclude recipes with instructions that contain the specified text.
+   - `name` (string): Filter recipes based on a text search within the recipe name.
+   - `excludeName` (string): Exclude recipes with names that contain the specified text.
+- **Response**: A list of recipes that match the specified criteria.

+**Example Request:**
+GET /recipes/filter?vegetarian=true&servings=4&includeIngredients=Tomatoes&excludeIngredients=Salmon&searchText=oven&excludeInstructions=fry&name=Pasta&excludeName=Spaghetti

+**Example Response:**
+[
+{
+"id": 1,
+"name": "Delicious Pasta",
+"isVegetarian": true,
+"servings": 4,
+"ingredients": ["Pasta", "Tomatoes", "Onions", ...], "instructions": "..."
+},
+{
+"id": 2,
+"name": "Veggie Stir-Fry",
+"isVegetarian": true,
+"servings": 3,
+"ingredients": ["Broccoli", "Carrots", "Peppers", ...], "instructions": "..."
+},
+...
+]

 ## Technologies Used